solid-vovabeloded/monorepo/docs/16_github_actions_ci_integration.md

 > Summary of the proposed change

-Describe the mechanism of integration the CI Integrations component to the GitHub Actions to automatically push the build data.
+Describe the mechanism of integration of the CI Integrations component to the GitHub Actions to automatically push the build data.

 # References